When Personalization Harms: Reconsidering the Use of Group Attributes in Prediction: Acknowledgements

-\paragraph{Acknowledgements} We wish to thank the following individuals for helpful discussions: Flavio Calmon, Katherine Heller, Sanmi Koyejo, Ziad Obermeyer, Charlie Marx, Stephen Pfohl, Emma Pierson, Kush Varshney, and Haoran Zhang.
-This work was supported by funding from the Wellcome Trust, and the National Science Foundation IIS 2040880.
+We thank the following individuals for helpful discussions: Flavio Calmon, Katherine Heller, Sanmi Koyejo, Ziad Obermeyer, Charlie Marx, Stephen Pfohl, Emma Pierson, Kush Varshney, and Haoran Zhang.
+This work was supported by funding from the National Science Foundation IIS 2040880, the NIH Bridge2AI Center Grant U54HG012510, and the Wellcome Trust.

 {